akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15- Created a script that changes the file owner and group owner of all files and directory in a folder from vincent to staff using the code 'chown -R vincent:staff ./*'

-16- Created a script that changes the file owner and the owner and group owner of _hello to vincent and staff using the code 'chown vincent:staff _hello'
+16- Created a script that changes the file owner and the owner and group owner of _hello to vincent and staff using the code 'chown -h vincent:staff _hello'